-We’ve been driving the Tail of the Dragon since 1975.
+We've been driving the Tail of the Dragon since 1975.
 At first it was in the family car, then in our 1976 Corvette for many years.
-Then we have graduated to motorcycles and a Mustang GT that we used to take Larry the Cable Guy for a few runs.
+Then we graduated to motorcycles and a Mustang GT that we used to take Larry the Cable Guy for a few runs.

 To some the Dragon begins on the North Carolina side at Fugitive Bridge with a view of the Cheoah Dam where Harrison Ford jumped from in the movie The Fugitive.
 The dam and old single lane bridge were also in the 1971 movie Two Lane Blacktop that has become a cult classic.

 US 129 then climbs through The Slide, a steep series of "S" curves where one would not want to meet a tractor-trailer.
 The road then levels and slightly straightens until a series of curves approaching the intersection of Moonshiner28, another great road in itself.

 Take a break and stop at our Tail of the Dragon store.
 Just look for the Big Metal Dragon.
 We are located at the intersection of US 129 and NC 28.

 Next comes Deals Gap and the Tennessee State Line where the real action begins.
 We'll leave the rest for you to describe after you try it.
 Many just remember curve after curve after curve and surviving the run of their lives with a hoot and a big smile on their face.
 The Dragon ends 11 miles across the mountain in Tennessee at Tabcat Creek Bridge.
 The North Carolina locals who use it frequently call it "that damn road to Tennessee" or "The Robbinsville Turnpike".

 This is a very special and unique highway.
 There are no intersecting roads, no houses with driveways and no businesses.
 Each and every curve is different.
 There is very little elevation change.
 And many of the curves are banked like a race track.
 Watch out for a few twists that are off-camber and several that are decreasing radius curves.